-510.00Names in Tribute of Corporate Entities.
 Corporate names are considered to be generally appropriate for naming of internal spaces.
 Such naming opportunities must be stated in the proposal, as part of the negotiation, prior to consideration by the Commemorative Tributes Committee.
 Corporate names are not considered to be appropriate for the external identification of campus buildings.
 Internal physical spaces may be named for a negotiated period of approximately ten years or less.
 Exceptions may be granted in extraordinary situations.

-520.00 Building Names.
 The following guidelines should be observed in naming buildings or portions of buildings:

 - Entire buildings, building additions, or portions of buildings may be named in honor of an individual or individuals.

 - The naming of a building, part of a building, or other facility or property of the university is a high honor and would not be done casually.
 The honor is reserved for those who have made extraordinary contributions to the University through their achievements in service and/or in financial support to the university.